Public Housing – A Singapore Icon

 The plans for Bidadari, Tampines North, and Punggol Matilda will capitalise on the areas' individual distinctive character, building on their history, distinctive local flavour, and features.
 Community spaces will also be provided to encourage interaction and cultivate strong community bonds.

-The first BTO project for Tampines North was launched in 2014 and the first BTO project for Bidadari is scheduled to be launched in 2015.
+The first BTO project for Tampines North was launched in 2014 and the first BTO project for Bidadari has been launched in 2015.

 Smart HDB Town framework